*SPOILER ALERT! *

 Her

-face lit up with a big smile.
+face lit up.
 (Be right there.)
-Turning away from the gowns, she
+Turning away from the gowns, she decided to wear

 Eena

-found her best friend seated at a small square dining table, sporting the wily grin
+found her best friend seated at her small dining table.
+The only thing on the

-had bitten into the flesh.
-His crooked smile rounded one cheek as he held up
+the flesh.
+A crooked smile rounded his cheek as he held up the peachy produce.

 “Still